 However, in the past decade, our culture has developed a deeper understanding of the disease of addiction and all that it entails.
 New evidence-based treatment practices have become available, and those struggling with an alcohol or substance use disorder have a much better prognosis in regard to their substance use disorder.

 The first step in receiving proper addiction treatment is getting medically stabilized.
 This is achieved by attending a detox program.
 Much like other aspects of addiction treatment, different routes can be taken when tackling this important step.

 If you or a loved one is currently struggling with an addiction to drugs and/or alcohol, you may be wondering whether detox hospitalization or private detox is the right step for you.
 Read more to learn the differences between the two before packing your bags and heading off to detox.

 Addiction, or diagnostically referred to as a substance use disorder, is a chronic condition currently affecting tens of millions of people in the United States alone.
-The NIH estimates that 22.7 million Americans needed treatment for a problem related to drugs or alcohol.
+NIDA estimates that 22.7 million Americans needed treatment for a problem related to drugs or alcohol.

 If an individual meets a minimum of two to three of the above-listed criteria, they will receive a substance use disorder diagnosis.
 It can range from mild, moderate, or severe in severity.
 A proper diagnosis is given by a mental health professional or physician.

 Addiction is a unique disorder in the sense that it does not necessarily manifest in the same way for every person abusing it.
 Addiction may appear as “normal” substance use (also known as “functioning substance abuse”), but it is indicative of a major medical problem.

 Upon receiving an official diagnosis, it’s important to take immediate action in seeking out addiction treatment to manage the condition.
 The first step of addiction treatment is always becoming medically stabilized through a detox program.